Interstate River Water Disputes Act: Tribunal awards

+Ravi and Beas waters tribunal was set up in 1986 and the tribunal has not given its final report even after 38 years.

-Cauvery water disputes tribunal order was notified by the GoI on 20 February 2013 and later Supreme Court amended the tribunal order.
+Cauvery water disputes tribunal order was notified by the GoI on 20 February 2013 and later Supreme Court changed the tribunal order altering water allocations.

 The Vamsadhara tribunal pronounced its final verdict in September 2017 and permitted AP state to construct the side weir at Katragedda and Neradi barrage.
+The Union government has not yet issued the gazette order to implement the tribunal award though there is no legal obstacle.

 In March 2018, Mahanadi Water Disputes Tribunal is formed under the direction of the Supreme Court to adjudicate water sharing dispute between Odisha and Chhattisgarh states.

 The Mahadayi Water Tribunal pronounced its final verdict in August 2018 and permitted Karnataka state to use water outside the basin for drinking water use.
 The tribunal has not vacated the stay order on the execution of works by Karnataka till the verdict is notified by a gazette order by the Union.

 Establishment of authorities to implement a tribunal verdict

 Under Section 6A of this Act, central government may frame a scheme or schemes to give effect to the decision of a tribunal.
 Each scheme has a provision to establish an authority for the implementation of a tribunal verdict.
 However, every scheme and all its regulations shall be approved by the parliament.
 When a tribunal verdict, after formally gazetted by the union government, stipulates to establish the verdict implementation authority/board, the same shall be complied by the union government as the tribunal verdict is equal to Supreme Court verdict.
 As per Articles 53 & 142 of the constitution, it is the duty of the President to enforce the tribunal/supreme court order/verdict without time delay till the Parliament, under Section 6A of this Act, decides against or makes modifications to the already established implementation board/authority.

 In the case of the Cauvery River basin, SC directed the GoI to set up a temporary Supervisory Committee to implement the tribunal order till the constitution of the Cauvery Management Board by GoI.
 GoI established the said temporary Supervisory Committee on 22 May 2013.
 In the case of Babli barrage dispute, SC itself constituted the Supervisory Committee to implement the water sharing agreement between Maharashtra and Andhra Pradesh in middle Godavari sub-basin.

 After nearly 7 years, the KRMB and Godavari River Management Board are notified by the central govt as autonomous bodies and their project-wise functions are stipulated for implementation.
+KRMB is applicable under River Boards Act, 1956 and not under IRWD Act.
+It was not formed by a complaint from a riparian state per IRWD Act or by amending IRWD Act accordingly by a Parliament resolution.
+A river boards (KRMB) decisions are avisory in role and not mandatory for implementation by the states.